In the process of fabricating, stainless steel parts often encounter the deformation of parts due to welding.

 The spray cooling method is not applicable to the welding path of planar joint form because it cannot guarantee that the water flow does not enter the welding pass position.

-The advantages of this method are simple operation and suitable for all kinds of complex shapes.
+The advantages of this method are a simple operation and suitable for all kinds of complex shapes.

 The disadvantage is that it is not easy to fabricate large parts.